 If you don’t have maple syrup you can substitute sugar or brown sugar, but be aware that your dish will turn out much sweeter.
 You’ll get a really good glaze if you use sugar, so watch it closely to make sure it doesn’t burn.
 (You don’t have to be so much of a hawk when you use maple syrup.)

 You can substitute honey, but I haven’t tried it personally.
 Honey tends to burn quickly, so if you feel experimental and go this route, be sure to stay by the stove and watch carefully… watch the pork, watch the sauce, watch for little hands close by in case a drop of hot honey jumps out of the pan… you catch my drift.

-The seasonings for maple glazed pork chops are basic spices from your cabinet – salt, pepper, garlic powder, paprika and cayenne.
+The seasonings for maple glazed pork chops are basic spices from your cabinet – salt (this is my favorite HERE, and if you follow this link you can get a bag for just a penny!), pepper, garlic powder, paprika and cayenne.

 As written, the amount of cayenne is enough to give you a “Whoo!
 That’s got a kick to it!” type of reaction on the first bite.
 The heat definitely diminishes as you make your way through the pork chop.